 This route covers a wide range of trails in Joaquin Miller Park from mellow and meandering doubletrack to a rowdy descent down Cinderella.
 Since the network is packed in tightly, you can modify this loop however you want.

-If you want a shorter ride or minimize the climbing then skip Dunn and West Ridge.
-There is also more trail to the south which I haven’t ridden yet.
+Make it shorter: If you want a shorter ride or minimize the climbing then skip Dunn and West Ridge.

 9. Shell Ridge